- What is a medical accident?

 How much medical accident compensation can I expect to receive?

 There is no set tariff or scale for medical accident compensation.
-The level of compensation depends on the degree of harm caused and the finacial impact on the patient.
+The level of compensation depends on the degree of harm caused and the financial impact on the patient.
 Every claim is different, even if the nature of the injury is similar to someone else’s.

 Medical accident compensation can vary from £1,000 to several million pounds for the most serious cases.
 We obtain reports from independent medical experts to assess the consequences for the patient and will advise on the likely range of compensation in the light of the expert’s conclusions.
 Where the doctor or NHS Trust involved has admitted responsibility, we can obtain interim compensation to help with financial worries.
 This is particularly important where the nature of the injury is such that the claim cannot be settled for some time.